Home Warranty Service Fees Explained: Costs, How They Work & What to Expect

 Multiple Repairs in One Visit: Do You Pay More?

 This is one of the most frequently asked questions about service fees.
 In most cases, you pay only one service fee per technician visit, not per appliance or system.
-However, the fine print matters: many warranty companies define a "claim" by the type of problem or system, not just by the trip.
-That means if you report an HVAC issue and a dishwasher issue as two separate claims, you may be charged two fees even if one technician handles both.
+However, the fine print matters: many warranty companies define a "claim" by the type of problem or trade, not just by the trip.
+That means if you report an HVAC issue and a plumbing issue as two separate claims, you may be charged two fees even if one technician handles both.

+Learn more about how multiple claims are handled and their impact on your annual limits.
 To avoid extra charges, ask your provider directly: "If a tech comes once and works on my AC and my dishwasher during the same visit, will I be charged one fee or two?"
 Reporting related issues under a single claim is the safest way to keep costs down.

-Compare Home Warranty Options in Ohio
+Compare Home Warranty Options in Virginia

 See what plans you qualify for in less than 2 minutes